 Effective leadership requires both decisive action and compelling communication, with integrity throughout.
+In an economy shifting towards knowledge and service roles, most employees will have more observations of a leader’s communications–both written and in person–than the leader’s direct actions.
 Think for a moment about the best communicating leader you’ve encountered: he or she certainly has an expansive vocabulary and evocative style.
 But there’s one little word, when used precisely, that can upgrade any leader’s communications: maybe.

 I’ve never been particularly good at planning my future.
 Especially before age 30, I was content to follow the path that others suggested.
 What I studied, where I worked, and my hobbies arose more by not saying no to a suggestion than by my own design.
 I believed this lack of foresight was a complex problem, compounding my discomfort.

 Two recent revelations came as welcome surprises.
 First, my unexpected actual life is more rewarding than attaining the expected life would be.
 If 18 year old Ryan opened the mail one day to find a biography of 38 year old Ryan, he would laugh and call it impossible.
 If I had obediently checked the boxes of personal and professional achievement my elders set before me as a teen, the best I could feel is a sense of relief.
 Instead, I experience moments of wide-eyed disbelief at the wild path I followed to today.

 Second, less concern about the future leaves more attention to invest in the present.
 Every moment of worry or wonder about tomorrow is a moment of today that escapes unnoticed.